a road trip around the mediterranean island country

 Driving along what seemed like all four points of the Gozitan compass we also stopped off for a gorgeous tasting tomato soup and bread in Victoria (aka Rabat), Gozo's largest town, and the Ggantija Temple at Xaghra (Malta's oldest temple) which also afforded us stunning views over southern Gozo and the perfect point to see the island's citadel in all its domineering glory.
 What Gozo lacks in size it more than makes up for in tranquility, beauty and natural wonders.

 The stunning Azure Window whose large sandstone arch frames the azure blues of the ocean and cliffs.
 In March 2017 the arch finally collapsed.
+I saw it just in time.

 The Salt Pans make a curious and photogenic patchwork quilt of stone and salt along the coastline of Qbajjar Bay.